NijatZeynalov/ebook/INTRODUCTION.md

-Sure!
-Here's a rewritten version with the same structure and meaning, while keeping the tone clear and professional:

----

 **Introduction**
 **Why This Guide?**
 AI is evolving rapidly.
 As models become larger and more capable, there's a growing need for efficient ways to run them—faster, using less memory, and in production-ready environments.
 Today’s AI models, including large language models (LLMs), multimodal transformers, and image-text models, are used widely across language processing, computer vision, and generative applications.